 top of page

 No form of Out of Character (OOC) discrimination will be tolerated at Swordcraft.
-All players have the right to participate equally in our games and rp – on the field, at our events, and within the community.
+Covered Persons have the right to participate equally in our games and Role Play (RP) – on the field, at our events, and within the community.
+Where art, lore, fluff, or material used in the wider community or Warhammer Fantasy, is sexist, transphobic, homophobic, racist, genderist, Covered Persons must re-interpret it to fit our shared vision for a welcoming and inclusive game.

 CONSENT